-(1) Uses precautions to prevent contamination of food being served; and
+(1) Ensures safe food handling practices to prevent contamination of food being served; and

-(E) Each nursing home shall have planned menus, which are approved by the dietitian required by paragraph (K) of this rule, for all meals, including complex therapeutic diets, at least one week in advance.
-Menus shall be varied and be based on a standard meal planning guide published, or approved by a licensed or registered dietitian in accordance with acceptable standards or practice, or both.
-The nursing home shall maintain records for all meals, including complex therapeutic diets, as served.
-The meal records shall be kept on file in the nursing home for at least one year after being served and made available to the director upon request.
+(F) Each nursing home shall have planned menus for all meals that are approved by the dietitian required by paragraph (K) of this rule, for all meals at least one week in advance.
+The nursing home shall maintain records for all meals, including therapeutic diets, as served.
+The meal records shall be kept on file in the nursing home for at least three months after being served and made available to the director upon request.
 The records shall indicate the date that each meal was served along with any food substitutions from the menu.

 (G) Safe, fresh, and palatable drinking water shall be accessible for residents at all times.

-(1) Ordered by a physician or other licensed health professional acting within the applicable scope of practice;
+(1) Ordered by a physician or other licensed health professional acting within their scope of practice;

-(3) Adjusted as ordered by a physician, dietitian or other licensed health professional acting within the applicable scope of practice.
+(3) Adjusted as ordered by a physician, dietitian or other licensed health professional acting within their scope of practice.

 (I) The nursing home shall monitor each resident's nutritional intake and make adjustments in accordance with the resident's needs.
 Notification of any significant unplanned or undesired weight change shall be made to the resident's attending physician and the dietitian required by paragraph (K) of this rule.
 "Significant unplanned or undesired weight change" means a five per cent weight gain or loss over a one month period, a seven and one-half per cent or more weight gain or loss over a three month period, or a ten per cent or more weight gain or loss over a six month period.

-(K) Each nursing home shall employ a dietitian, who may be hired on a full-time, part-time or consultant basis, to plan, manage and implement dietary services that meet the residents' nutritional needs and comply with the requirements of this rule.
+(J) Each nursing home shall employ a dietitian, who may be hired on a full-time, part-time or consultant basis, to plan, direct and implement dietary services that meet the residents' nutritional needs and comply with the requirements of this rule.
 If the home does not have the full-time equivalent of a dietitian, the nursing home shall designate a person who meets the qualifications specified in paragraph (H) of rule 3701-17-07 of the Administrative Code, to serve as the food service manager.
-The part-time or consultant dietitian, at a minimum, shall consult monthly with the food service manager.
+The part-time or consultant dietitian, at a minimum, shall consult monthly, or sooner, if needed, with the food service manager.
 Each nursing home shall ensure that the dietitian performs the following functions:

-(1) Assesses, plans, manages and implements nutritional services that meet the needs of the residents;
+(1) Assesses, plans, monitors and evaluates nutritional services that meet the needs of the residents;

-(3) Monitors at least quarterly, or more often as determined by the dietitian, food preparation staff, staff responsible for carrying out the duties specified in this rule, and residents on complex therapeutic diets;
+(3) Monitors food preparation staff and staff responsible for carrying out the duties specified in this rule ;

-(5) Oversees, or arranges for, the training of staff in performing the duties specified in this rule and in the preparation of special diets.
+(5) Oversees, or arranges for, the training of staff in performing the duties specified in this rule and in the preparation of foods for all diets.
 Trained unlicensed staff, including the dietary manager, may perform routine tasks that: